bobekryant/bobekryant.github.io/content/NBA/shot_clock1.md

 <h3>Game Adjustments</h3>
 <p>
 I want to clarify that these numbers are in the context of generating good looks.
-Just because people score around 1.1 PPP when there is 24 seconds on the shot clock does not mean launching full court shots is a winning basketball strategy.
+Just because people score around 1.1 PPP when there is 24 seconds left on the shot clock does not mean launching full court shots is a winning basketball strategy.
-There are a lot of extensions that can be built upon this analysis, but it hints that NBA teams should always be pushing the pace to give them more oppurtunities to generate a clean look.
+There are a lot of extensions that can be built upon this analysis, but it hints that NBA teams should always be pushing the pace to give them more opportunities to generate a clean look.
 Often times we see point guards just casually bring the ball up the court, but they should probably be sprinting as every second is valuable.
 From a more mathematical perspective the PPP trade-off curve can dictate optimal basketball strategy, like when to swap a good shot for a great shot, which play to run, and even which players should be on the court.
 </p>